John-Land/facial-recognition/.ipynb_checkpoints/README-checkpoint.md

 ## Results on out of sample test-set

-The model selected with the best Validation performance was the Model 5 (Pre-Trained Resnet50 + Convolutional Layers + Fully Connected Layers), with an validation accuracy of 85.9%. <br>
+The model selected with the best Validation performance was the Model 5 (Pre-Trained Resnet50 + Convolutional Layers + Fully Connected Layers), with a validation accuracy of 85.9%. <br>
 Below out of sample performance was achieved by the best model on the test set.

 | Model                                                                         | Test\_Accuracy       |